Book a Room at Blervie House Check availability Special rates apply

 Other sites close to Inverness Beauly Priory These are beautiful ruins, where the Lovat Frasers are buried in the books and the site of Claire’s meeting with Maisri.
 Beaufort Castle Private Castle – the ancestral seat of the Frasers of Lovat.
 Enjoy a walk along the River Beauly and views of the historic Castle.
 Castle Leod A stunning castle believed to be the inspiration behind the fictional “Castle Leoch” home to the chief of the Mackenzie Clan in the series.
 The Castle is open to visitors and has some amazing stories for anyone interested in Highland history.

-Top Tip – don’t miss Clava Cairns if you are visiting Culloden reputedly the inspiration for the Outlander series
+Top Tip – don’t miss Clava Cairns if you are visiting Culloden reputedly the inspiration for the entire Outlander series